HadeelHegazi/web-pdf-editor-esignature/README.md

 - Composer (if using PHP libraries like TCPDF/FPDI)

-##Usage
+## Usage
 1. Upload a PDF:
 Navigate to the homepage (index.php) and upload a PDF.

-2.Edit and Annotate the PDF:
+2. Edit and Annotate the PDF:
 Use the drag-and-drop functionality to add text and move it to the desired position on the PDF.

 3. Share the PDF: